adgwfg/matte-windows/readme.md

 --

-This project will be based on atlas os you could use regular windows as there will be no problems with that but its recommended to use atlasos (https://atlasos.net).
+This project will be based on atlas os. you could use regular windows as there will be no problems with that but its recommended to use atlasos (https://atlasos.net).

 This project will be a recreation of end4 dots on windows (with its own spin).